Draconizations/LnzLive/GUIDE.md

 For any LNZ, BMP, or PNG file, you can right-click and choose "Copy Filename" to get the file prefix for easy pasting into LNZ.

+## Basic Navigation

+- Click and hold the left mouse button in the pet view (center panel) to rotate the pet.
+- Use the mouse wheel to zoom in and out.
+- Press down on mouse wheel or hold space and drag to move pet around viewport.
+- Tap these numbers to perform a quick jump to various camera views:
+    - 1: Front View
+	- 2: Top View
+	- 3: Bottom View
+	- 4: Left View
+	- 5: Right View
+	- 6: Back View
+	- 7: Right-Bottom Isometric View
+	- 8: Right-Top Isometric View
+	- 9: Left-Bottom Isometric View
+	- 0: Left-Top Isometric View

 ## Menu Options

 ### File